Spaying & Neutering in Deer Park

 The ASPCA (American Society for the Prevention of Cruelty to Animals) estimates that about 3.2 million cats enter animal shelters across the United States annually.

-The absolute best way pet owners can help reduce the number of unwanted cats ending up in Suffolk County area shelters is by spaying or neutering your feline companion.
+The absolute best way pet owners can help reduce the number of unwanted cats ending up in Deer Park area shelters is by spaying or neutering your feline companion.

 It's estimated that cats in the United States kill between 1.4 billion and 3.7 billion birds each year.
 By helping to keep the numbers of homeless cats as low as possible, you help save the lives of countless birds and other wildlife.